go-aah/docs/auth-schemes/generic.md

   # It is required value, no default.
   scheme = "generic"

-  # Implement `` To provide subject's authentication info during a login flow, implement
+  # Implement interface `authc.Authenticator` to provide subject's authentication
-  # interface `authc.Authenticator` and configure here.
+  # info during login flow and configure here.
   #
   # It is required value, no default.
   authenticator = "security/AuthenticationProvider"